 Submission Requirements and Deadline

-Manuscripts must be received by the Canterbury Program no later than Monday, May 2, 2022, by midnight.
+Manuscripts must be received by the Canterbury Program no later than Monday, May 8, 2023, by midnight.
 All manuscripts and correspondence should be e-mailed to Jessica Gopp.
-Please send manuscript as an attachment, do not paste into the body of your email.
+Please send the manuscript as an attachment, do not paste it into the body of your email.

 2021-22 Canterbury Scholars